playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/index.md

 ## Storage Usage with Version Control

+Using Version Control will use more storage for checkpoints and branches.

 Every checkpoint created only stores the changes from the previous checkpoint.
 The amount of data used is dependent on the changes such as new assets, texture changes etc.

 Creating a branch from a checkpoint makes a copy of the project state at that checkpoint.
 This can increase storage usage significantly depending on the project.